golightlyb/hero-extant-2010/README.md

 --------

 [This repository](https://github.com/golightlyb/hero-extant-2010) contains
 source code and Windows binaries.

-You can get a copy of this from [Hero Extant in the TopHat Stuff archive](http://www.tophatstuff.co.uk/index.html@p=99.html).
+You can get a copy of the source and Windows binaries from [Hero Extant in the TopHat Stuff archive](http://www.tophatstuff.co.uk/index.html@p=99.html).